ajnsit/concur-documentation/README.md

 1. With Concur, there's no magic with effects and actions involved.
 A 'Widget' means a very simple thing - A section of UI which returns a value.
 Using this single concept, it's trivial to recreate the Elm architecture, but while remaining in full control, and understanding every step of the process.

 2. There is no global state, and you can use local state with as fine a granularity as desired.
 Moreover, the resulting widget can be used within other widgets without having to thread in its state manually.
-EVerything just works!
+Everything just works!

 Here's an example of building a small form with Concur -